-Clinical Decision Rules, Methodology, Interpersonal Violence, Diabetes, Transition from ED to chronic care, Pediatric/Adolescent Mental Health, ALTE, EMS, Disaster Medicine, Asthma, Genetic Determinants of Health, HIV, Medical Decision Making.
+Diabetes, Mobile health, provider opiate prescribing, geospatial analysis, access to emergency care, EMTALA enforcement, Pediatric/Adolescent mental health, Methodology, Interpersonal Violence, Transition from ED to chronic care, ALTE, EMS, Disaster Medicine, Asthma, Genetic Determinants of Health, HIV, Medical Decision Making.

 - Earn advanced degree (MPH or equivalent) in public health, biostatistics, epidemiology or health service.
 The Masters tuition, books and all needed supplies including software are to be provided by the fellow.

 - Develop and serve as principle investigator of a clinical research study.